ahuacate/pve-medialab/README.md

 ## 6.0 Deluge LXC - Ubuntu 18.04
 Deluge is a lightweight, Free Software, cross-platform BitTorrent client.
 I also install Jacket in this LXC container.

+Prerequisites are:
+- [x] Allow a LXC to perform mapping on the Proxmox host as shown [HERE](https://github.com/ahuacate/proxmox-lxc/blob/master/README.md#12-allow-a-lxc-to-perform-mapping-on-the-proxmox-host)

 ### 6.1 Download the Ubuntu LXC template - Ubuntu 18.04
 First you need to add Ubuntu 18.04 LXC to your Proxmox templates if you have'nt already done so.
 Now using the Proxmox web interface `Datacenter` > `typhoon-01` >`Local (typhoon-01)` > `Content` > `Templates`  select `ubuntu-18.04-standard` LXC and click `Download`.